Computation of Feedback Control Laws Based on Switched Tracking of Demonstrations

+We formalize a demonstrator as follows: \begin{Definition} A \emph{demonstrator} on a set $W \subseteq X$ is a procedure that assigns to each system state $x_0 \in W$ a demonstration $(x, u)$ with $x(0)=x_0$. \end{Definition} In addition, we assume that the~demonstrator somehow takes into account the~cost functional \eqref{cost}, although the~result does not necessarily have to~be optimal.

-Hence, if we choose a suitable demonstrator (in terms of its cost) and sample the state space with demonstrations thoroughly enough, we obtain the control law that will closely mimic the performance of the demonstrator.
-However, we can generate only finitely many demonstrations in practical terms.
-And thus, we need to determine when the set of demonstrations is sufficient to our needs.
-The minimum requirement on the set of demonstrations is stability of the system with LQR tracking based on these demonstrations.
-And this is the requirement that we will use for our algorithm.
+In practice, we can generate only finitely many demonstrations.
+And thus, we need to~determine when the~set of demonstrations is sufficient.
+The~minimum requirement on the~set of demonstrations is reachability of the~system with a controller based on these demonstrations.
+And this is the~requirement that~we will use for our algorithm.